educloudalliance/educloud-design/README.md

-pilvivayla-logo
+EduCloud Design
 ===============

-Pilviväylä logos and other graphics related materials
+EduCloud logos and other graphics related materials.